-Day 1-2: Vientiane
+Day 1-2: Arrive Vientiane

-Fly overnight to Vientiane.
-You will be met at the airport arrivals hall by your Local Guide and/or National Escort from Wendy Wu Tours.
+Fly overnight to Vientiane where you will be met at the airport arrivals hall by your Local Guide and/or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time travel to your hotel for check in.